pavedroad-io/pavedroad/devkit/README.md

 One of the most important pieces of development software is the _git_ system.
 The _git_ system has been enhanced by installing shell completions and vim plugins.
 Shell aliases are installed for _git_ as well as a shell prompt with _git_ features.
+The _git_ prompt is set up for both _bash_ and _zsh_ with three sections: the user@host, the current directory, and the git branch.
+The prompt is set up for both _bash_ and _zsh_ with green, blue and yellow colors respectively for the above three sections.

 ### Software